Skip to content

 Prices, timing, and party logistics

 Every book is made to order.
-Production takes 2 to 5 business days, then Economy delivery takes 8 to 14 business days and tracked Priority takes 5 to 9.
+Production takes 3 to 5 business days, and your book arrives within 5 to 12 business days of your order.
 The golden rule for a party date: order at least three weeks ahead.
-We ship to 37 countries, so you can send it directly to the birthday child's house.
+We ship worldwide via our international print network, so you can send it directly to the birthday child's house.

 Don't skip the dedication page.
 "For Max, who was a hero long before the cape.
 Happy 5th birthday.
 Uncle Tom."
-Twenty seconds to write, kept for twenty years.
+A moment to write, kept for a lifetime.

 Start creating their legend, and turn the next birthday into the day they became the hero of their own story.